 Targeted work from within school as well as in partnership with external partners has provided intensive social emotional support for vulnerable disadvantaged pupils and has resulted in an increased stability in pupil's mental health and sustained emotional well-being so that these vulnerable pupils were able to continue to access full time mainstream education.

-During 2020 - 2021, 94% of pupils who accessed counselling were pupil premium children.
+During 2022 - 2023, 91% of pupils who accessed counselling were pupil premium children.

-Of the 12 key statements in the Stirling Wellbeing Scale which is used to measure self-esteem and wellbeing, 97% - 99% of pupils provided positive response to each of the statements.
-For example, 'I think good things will happen' and 'I think lots of people care about me'.
+Of the 12 key statements in the Stirling Wellbeing Scale (September 2023) which is used to measure self-esteem and wellbeing, an average of 96% of pupils provided positive a response to each of the statements.
+Of the six questions relating to 'positive outlook', an average of 97% of all pupils provided a positive response to these statements, for example, 'I think good things will happen in my life'.
+Of the six questions relating to 'positive emotional state', 95% of pupils provided a positive response to these statements, for example, 'I've been in a good mood'.